Terms of Business

 The firm is committed to respecting the data which it holds on you.
 Your details will be kept on its database primarily for the provision of legal services to you and of related purposes including updating and enhancing client records, analysis to help us manage our practice, statutory returns and legal and regulatory compliance.

-Our use of that information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
+Our use of that information is subject to your instructions, the new GDPR regulations and our duty of confidentiality.
 Please note that our work for you might require us to give information to third parties such as expert witnesses and other professional advisers.
 You have a right of access under data protection legislation to the personal data that we hold about you.

 Our firm’s policy is not to accept cash or to only accept cash up to £500.
 If clients circumvent this policy by depositing cash directly at our bank, we reserve the right to charge for any additional checks we may deem necessary regarding the source of the funds.